LunarVim/LunarVim/README.md

 ```

 ### BREAKING CHANGE on the rolling branch
+* The latest changes to LunarVim require you to [remove it completely](https://github.com/ChristianChiarulli/LunarVim/wiki/Uninstalling-LunarVim) before upgrading
 * Going forward LunarVim will no longer reside in the nvim configuration folder.
 LunarVim has been moved to `~/.local/share/lunarvim`.
 * To launch Lunarvim use the new `lvim` command.  `nvim` will only launch standard neovim.
 * Your personal configuration file (`lv-config.lua`) can now be found in `~/.config/lvim`.
 You can initialize this folder as a git repository to track changes to your configuration files.